Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="info" data-title="skip notice">

-> If you want to skip the Settings API implementation and jump directly to the next section, run this command in the terminal to get the completed code directly: `TODO`
+> If you want to skip the Settings API implementation and jump directly to the next section, run this command in the terminal at the root of the project to get the completed code directly: `curl -fsSL https://github.com/Azure-Samples/nodejs-microservices/releases/download/latest/settings-api.tar.gz | tar -xvz`

 </div>